derek-tarvin/homelab-and-portfolio/proxmox/README.md

 ## Design decisions
-- **Proxmox over a Windows host:** ~1–2 GB hypervisor overhead vs 4 GB+ for a desktop OS — on a 16 GB box, RAM is the binding constraint, so every VM gets more headroom.
+- **Proxmox over a Windows host:** ~1–2 GB hypervisor overhead vs 4 GB+ for a desktop OS — on a 16 GB box, RAM is the binding constraint.
   Type-1 virtualization is also the standard   for this kind of infrastructure.
 - **Sequential, not concurrent, workloads:** at 16 GB the lab runs its components in stages (SIEM first, attacker and victim VMs added as needed) rather than all at once — a deliberate resource-planning tradeoff, documented rather than discovered.

 ## First VM: Wazuh manager
-- Ubuntu Server 24.04 LTS — 6 GB RAM, 2 vCPU, 50 GB disk
+- Ubuntu Server 26.04 LTS — 6 GB RAM, 2 vCPU, 64 GB disk
 - Full VM (not LXC) to avoid OpenSearch container issues
 - Snapshotted immediately post-install for fast rollback